-- 1. Select 3D> Create Orthographic View> Cross Section/Elevation drag to create a side elevation view.
-See "Cross Section/Elevation Views" on page 893 of the Reference Manual. - 2.
+- 1. Select 3D> Create Orthographic View> Cross Section/Elevation (1), then click and drag to create a side elevation view.
+See "Cross Section/Elevation Views" on page 904 of the Reference Manual. - 2.
 You may want to Zoom in on the house.

 - 3. Use the CAD and Text tools to add any annotations that the view might require, such as roof heights, pitches, material specifications, or other notes. - 4.
 Select 3D> Save Active Camera so that the camera and your annotations are retained and listed in the Project Browser.
-See "Saving and Printing 3D Views" on page 912 of the Reference Manual. - 5.
+See "Saving and Printing 3D Views" on page 924 of the Reference Manual. - 5.
 Select 3D> Edit Active Camera , and in the Cross Section/Elevation Camera Specification dialog, give the Cross Section view a short descriptive name, such as "Exterior Elevation Right". - 6.
 Select File> Print> Drawing Sheet Setup and specify a Drawing Scale for the elevation view in the Drawing Sheet Setup dialog.
 1/4 in = 1 ft should work well.
 Click OK to close the Drawing Sheet Setup dialog.

-7. Select File> Send to Layout to open the Send to Layout dialog.
+7. Select File> Send to Layout III to open the Send to Layout dialog.

-- Under Send Position, choose to Send to Layout Page 6 and leave Show Layout Page checked so that when you click OK, the layout window will become active. - Under Send Options, select Current Screen. - In this example, Make Copy of Active Layer Set is left unchecked.
+- Under Send Position, choose to Send to Layout Page 6 and leave Show Layout Page checked so that when you click OK, the layout window will become active. - Under Send Options, select Current Screen. - Under Camera View Options, select Plot Lines and leave Color Fill unchecked.
+See "Plot Line Views" on page 1245. - In this example, Make Copy of Active Layer Set is left unchecked.
 Once sent to layout, the view will use the Section View Set and changes made to this layer set will affect the view.